A geometric distortion solution specifically for historical observations and its implementation: Results

 \subsection{Application of the GD solution}

-As stated in Section \ref{intro}, our method is particularly useful in scenarios where only a limited number of bright reference stars, typically a dozen or so, can be used in the reduction.
+As stated in Section \ref{intro}, our method is particularly useful in scenarios where only a limited number of bright reference stars (typically a dozen or so) can be used in the reduction.
 This usually happens when observing a sparse FOV, where the moving target may pass through.
-In this section, we processed and analyzed the observations of two targets that meet the scenario.
+In this section, we processed and analyzed the observations of two targets that satisfy the scenario.
 These observations were not taken with a dithered FOV.
 Hence, the aforementioned well-established GD solutions are not applicable.

-Figure~\ref{fig:j6} shows the astrometric results of the J6 observations captured by the YNO 2.4-m telescope, the upper panel shows an obviously greater SD for the target than other bright stars.
-This is because there are insufficient reference stars available for reduction, leading to overfitting of the plate constants.
+Figure~\ref{fig:j6} shows the astrometric results of the J6 observations captured by the YNO 2.4-m telescope, the left panel shows an obviously greater SD for the target than other bright stars.
+This is because there are insufficient reference stars available for reduction, leading to overfitting of the 3rd-order plate constants.
+The higher precision for the reference stars in the left panel is an illusion, as overfitting absorbs the residuals in the reduction.
+More severe overfitting will lead to poorer calibration, resulting in lower precision of the target.

 To address this issue, we corrected the GD corresponding to the 3rd-order polynomial using the method proposed in this work, and then used the six-parameter plate constants for reduction.
 The astrometric precision of the target J6 is improved after GD correction, with the positional SD decreased from 20 mas to 17 mas.
-The result is shown in the lower panel of Figure~\ref{fig:j6}.
+The result is shown in the right panel of Figure~\ref{fig:j6}.

 The improvement is more significant for the observations taken with the YNO 60-cm telescope.
-Figure~\ref{fig:gd60cm} shows the GD model of the telescope solved using observation set 4.
+Figure~\ref{fig:gd60cm} shows the GD model of the telescope solved with observation set 4.
+The GD model is characterized by a 3rd-order polynomial.
 To obtain reliable astrometric results, this GD solution was applied in the reduction of observation set 4.
-For comparison, the results obtained by using plate constants of different order for reduction are also presented in Figure~\ref{fig:gsc2038}.
+For comparison, Figure~\ref{fig:gsc2038} also presents the results obtained by using plate constants of different order for reduction.
 The left panel in the figure gives the positional SD and the right panel the corresponding mean $(O-C)$ calculated by $\langle O-C\rangle_{\mathrm{sum}}=\scriptstyle{\sqrt{\langle O-C\rangle_{\alpha \cos \delta}^2+\langle O-C\rangle_\delta^2}}$.